youngdjn/early-regen-pub/README.md

 ## Data management for this repository

 The code files in this repository are set up to access a data folder located anywhere on the same machine.
 The path to the data folder should be saved in the file `data-dir.txt`, which each of the scripts reads prior to reading data files.
-The dataset, in the exact structure expected by this repository, is published in the Dryad repository at [link to be provided upon publication]().
+The dataset, with the file names as expected by the code in this repository, is published in the Dryad repository at [link to be provided upon publication]().

 ## Terminology